phalcon/documentation/docs/response.md

 ### `Cache-Control`

 This header provides a better to cache the pages served.
-We simply specify a time in seconds, instructing the browser that our content is cached for that amount of time.
+We specify a time in seconds, instructing the browser that our content is cached for that amount of time.

 ```php
 <?php